zeeguu/python-wordstats/wordstats/language_data/t2l/code/README.md

 ### Translation.py and Query.py

 To compute the translations Glosbe is used.
-It is needed to do it in batches because Glosbe detects that you are a robot.
-To solve this problem it will be needed to enter in their website (https://es.glosbe.com) and look for a word.The interval you can translate is approximately 700 words (e.g. if you want the first 700 words you will have to modify BEGIN to 0 and BATCH to 700).

-The code still needs some modifications like for example, if a word returns no translation, do not include it in the txt file.
+After do some request (around 800 in general) the IP will be blocked and the program will be sleeping until it is unblocked.
+After that it will continue.

+To change the orig language and the translation language it is needed to change the variables FROM_CODE and DEST_CODE to the wanted languages codes.

+IMPORTANT: Once the IP is blocked it is needed to go to the glosbe web-site, do a query and check that you are human.
+Once this is done, the IP will be unblocked and the program will continue running

 NOTE: If there are changes in the structure of the names or the structure of directories, the code may need changes.